Josh Swade: Filmmaking

-In 2015, production began on One & Done, a feature documentary for Showtime.
+In 2016, production began on One & Done, a feature documentary for Showtime.
 The film chronicles the life of Australian-born basketball player Ben Simmons, following him beginning in his senior year of high school at Montverde Academy, focusing on his lone year at Louisiana State University, and culminating in his selection as the top pick in the 2016 NBA draft.
 The film premiered on Showtime in November 2016.
 The film was noted for the way in which it exposed the inner workings of the amateur basketball system in the United States.
 New York Times writer Joe Nocera wrote, "'One & Done' will undoubtedly stir outrage among traditional college sports reformers... as well it should."

-Swade's film Ricky Powell: The Individualist, about the life and career of New York City street photographer Ricky Powell, premiered at We Are One: A Global Film Festival on May 30, 2020, and on Showtime on December 10, 2021.
+Swade's film Ricky Powell: The Individualist, about the life and career of New York City street photographer Ricky Powell, premiered at the Tribeca Film Festival and We Are One: A Global Film Festival on May 30, 2020, and on Showtime on December 10, 2021.
 It features interviews with Powell, Natasha Lyonne, LL Cool J, Chuck D, Laurence Fishburne, and Mike D, and was executive produced by Ahmir "Questlove" Thompson.
 Powell is renowned for his candid photos of artists including Jean-Michel Basquiat, Andy Warhol, Madonna, Eric B. & Rakim, Run-DMC and the Beastie Boys.
 Vogue magazine called the documentary "electrifying," writing that it "delivers a heady dose of nostalgia."

-Swade directed and produced the 2021 five-part documentary short series Storied, covering the 2021-22 Syracuse Orange men's basketball season.
-Featuring behind-the-scenes footage and interviews with head coach Jim Boeheim and members of the coaching staff and team, it was released on October 12, 2021.
+In 2025, Swade directed and produced the film Empire Skate.
+The film chronicles the rise and global influence of NYC’s 1990s skate scene, examining the birth of Supreme and the skaters who transformed a downtown subculture into a worldwide movement.
+Forbes called the film “a visceral ESPN 30 for 30 documentary that explores how a skate shop helped spark a global fashion and cultural revolution.”
+The film premiered at the 2025 Tribeca Film Festival and on ESPN and Disney+.